 Most analyses are based on a measure we call "network variance."
 This is calculated as the squared Stouffer's Z (normalized average Z) for each second.
 The result is a Chisquare distributed quantity with one degree of freedom.
 This is summed across all the seconds in the time period specified for the event, and compared with the expected value or degrees of freedom, which is just the number of seconds.
 For a few events we specify a measure called "device variance," which is the inter-RNG variance (the sum of Z^2).

 The network variance is closely related to and may be expressed as the pairwise inter-RNG correlation.
-For analyses at the fundamental trial level, we use this version of the network variance measure, which can be expressed as $Z_i Z_j$.
+For analyses at the fundamental trial level, we use this version of the network variance measure, which can be expressed as $Z_i^Z_j$.
 Because the trial level data have more complete information, including the location and identity of the data source as well as the precise time of each data point, this correlation measure allows deeper analysis.
 In turn, this represents a step toward understanding the mechanisms by which the anomalous results may be generated.
 (Bancel and Nelson, 2008)

 The trial statistics are combined across the total time of the event to yield the formal result, and for presentation we typically use a "cumulative deviation" graph tracing the history of the second-by-second deviations during the event, leading to the terminal value which is the test statistic.
 In the following figures, examples are given to show what a formal GCP event looks like when we plot the departures of network variance from expectation.
 The graphs show the accumulating sum of deviations, second-by-second, and if there is no anomalous effect the positive and negative deviations will tend to cancel, resulting in a trace that wanders randomly with no trend away from the null expectation.
 Such a result is shown in Figure 2, which presents the data generated during a period of time identified as the peak of concern about the possible swine flu pandemic that was much in the news in early 2009.
+Because the GCP effects are subtle we must interpret the data with care, but there is clearly no suggestion of an anomalous network response in this case.